balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.leave.md

 ```

 ### Notes
+> + In multi-server (aka "clustered") deployments, you should always use `.leave()` asynchronously (by sending a function as the `cb` argument and continuing execution inside that function).
-> + The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
++ The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
 Be sure and ensure `req.isSocket == true` before using `req.socket` with this method.